Hoverhuang-er/s9cmd/README.md

 s3://my-bucket/chyang/
 ```

-In s4cmd, behavior is the same as with a Unix shell:
+In s9cmd, behavior is the same as with a Unix shell:

 ```
->>s4cmd ls s3://my-bucket/ch
+>>s9cmd ls s3://my-bucket/ch*
->(empty)
+2019/07/01 15:00:00 s3://my-bucket/charlie/
 ```

-To get prefix behavior, use explicit wildcards instead: s4cmd ls s3://my-bucket/ch*
+To get prefix behavior, use explicit wildcards instead: s9cmd ls s3://my-bucket/ch*

 Similarly, sync and cp commands emulate the Unix cp command, so directory to
 directory sync use different syntax: